chaseruskin/orbit/README.md

 ## Flexibility in use

-Since Orbit only focuses on efficiently managing the HDL source code and minimizing its associated technical debt, users have the power to define their own back end processes.
-This is achieved with Orbit passing off a file that lists the topologically-sorted order of HDL source code files for a user's back end process to accept.
+Since Orbit focuses on efficiently managing the HDL source code and minimizing its associated technical debt, users have the power to add their own execution targets to the build process.
+This is accomplished by Orbit performing the planning of a build process to generate a single file listing the topologically-sorted order of source code files.
+After planning the build, Orbit invokes the user's target to perform the execution process on the list of source code files.

 ```
 VHDL	gates	/users/chase/.orbit/cache/gates-2.0.0-7f4d8c7812/rtl/nand_gate.vhd